Skip to content

 Research Allowance

-Startup Financing in Germany: What are Your Best Options
+Startup Financing in Germany: What Are Your Best Options?

 Startup financing in Germany goes far beyond equity, bank loans and grants.
 This guide shows how founders can combine equity, debt, government programmes and the non-dilutive Research Allowance into a smart financing architecture.